ggerganov/llama.cpp/CONTRIBUTING.md

 # Pull requests (for contributors)

 - Test your changes:
-  - Run the `test-backend-ops` tool to validate different backend implementations of the `ggml` operators
   - Execute [the full CI locally on your machine](ci/README.md) before publishing
   - Verify that the perplexity and the performance are not affected negatively by your changes (use `llama-perplexity` and `llama-bench`)
+  - If you modified the `ggml` source, run the `test-backend-ops` tool to check whether different backend implementations of the `ggml` operators produce consistent results (this requires access to at least two different `ggml` backends)
+  - If you modified a `ggml` operator or added a new one, add the corresponding test cases to `test-backend-ops`
 - Consider allowing write access to your branch for faster reviews, as reviewers can push commits directly
 - If your PR becomes stale, don't hesitate to ping the maintainers in the comments